P-p-H-d/mlib/README.md

 ## How to use

+M\*LIB enables you to generate quickly custom type data structures and their methods.
+For this, it uses macro to generate content depending on the provided context.

-To use these data structures, you first include the desired header, instantiate the definition of the structure and its associated methods by using a macro `_DEF` for the needed container.
+So to use these data structures, you first include the desired header, instantiate the definition of the structure and its associated methods by using a macro `_DEF` for the needed container.
 Then you use the defined types and functions.
 Let's see a first simple example